Use and Meaning of よろしくお願いします (Yoroshiku Onegaishimasu)

 Yoroshiku onegaishimasu (よろしくお願いします) is one of those quintessential Japanese words that is highly ingrained into the culture but very difficult to translate to English.

-In a large variety of situations, this word can hold various meanings.
-Let’s take a look at a few examples!
+Across a large number of different situations, yoroshiku onegaishimasu can hold various meanings.
+So let’s take a look at a few examples!

 Sato: Hi, my name is Sato.